MontanaFlossCo/Flint-Documentation/1.0/guides/routes.md

 # Routes

 Most apps need to handle some URLs, whether for e-mail sign-in confirmations, deep linking or custom workflow URL schemes.

 Flint’s Routes feature makes it easy to implement these.
 You have only two steps to carry out in code.

-Routes can work automatically behind the scenes with the [Activities](activities.md) feature.
+Routes can work automatically behind the scenes with the [Activities](activities.md) feature so that you get `NSUserActivity` support for free.

 ## Declaring the URL routes for your Feature’s actions

-Using Flint’s [Routes](guides/routes.md) feature we can add URL routes for any actions.
-This gives us custom app URL scheme and universal link support with minimal effort.

-URL mappings are declared on the Feature, so that actions can be reused across features without fixing the mappings in the action.
-Let's add conformance to `URLMapped` and add an implementation of the `urlMappings` function:
+URL routes for actions are declared on the Feature, so that actions can be reused across features without fixing the mappings in the action.
+You need to add conformance to the `URLMapped` protocol to your `Feature` and add an implementation of the `urlMappings` function:

 ```swift
 /// Add the `URLMapped` conformance to get support for Routes